scala/docs.scala-lang/_overviews/scala3-book/functional-programming.md

 ---
-title: Functional Programming with Scala 3
+title: Functional Programming
+type: chapter
 description: This section provides an introduction to functional programming in Scala 3.
 num: 13
 previous-page: collections-classes-methods